 Sustainability can be defined in a broader and more holistic context of education for the environment.
 The complexities of social, environmental and economic systems are acknowledged, and their implications for sustaining life are considered.
 The aim of sustainability education is to promote a sense of responsibility, respect, empowerment, active participation, enquiry and a desire for social change (adapted from ECA Environmental Sustainability Policy).
 The goal of sustainability education is to empower children and adults to think and act in ways that meet their immediate needs without jeopardising the potential of future generations to meet their own needs.
-Sustainable practice in early childhood settings requires a holistic approach that integrates all aspects of sustainability into service operations.
+Sustainability into service operations.